aliyun/terraform-provider-alicloud/website/docs/r/vpn_gateway.html.markdown

 data "alicloud_vpcs" "default" {
   name_regex = "^default-NODELETING$"
 }

 data "alicloud_vswitches" "default" {
   vpc_id  = data.alicloud_vpcs.default.ids.0
-  zone_id = data.alicloud_zones.default.ids.0
+  zone_id = "ap-southeast-2b"
 }

+resource "alicloud_vswitch" "vswitch" {
+  count        = length(data.alicloud_vswitches.default.ids) > 0 ?
+0 : 1
+  vpc_id       = data.alicloud_vpcs.default.ids.0
+  cidr_block   = cidrsubnet(data.alicloud_vpcs.default.vpcs[0].cidr_block, 8, 8)
+  zone_id      = "ap-southeast-2b"
+  vswitch_name = var.name
+}

+locals {
+  vswitch_id = length(data.alicloud_vswitches.default.ids) > 0 ? data.alicloud_vswitches.default.ids[0] : concat(alicloud_vswitch.vswitch.*.id, [""])[0]
+}

 resource "alicloud_vpn_gateway" "default" {
+  vpn_type         = "Normal"
-  name                 = var.name
+  vpn_gateway_name = var.name

+  vswitch_id   = local.vswitch_id
+  auto_pay     = true
   vpc_id       = data.alicloud_vpcs.default.ids.0
-  bandwidth            = "10"
-  enable_ssl           = true
+  network_type = "public"
-  description          = var.name
+  payment_type = "Subscription"
-  instance_charge_type = "PrePaid"
+  enable_ipsec = true
-  vswitch_id           = data.alicloud_vswitches.default.ids.0
+  bandwidth    = var.spec
 }
 ```

 ### Deleting `alicloud_vpn_gateway` or removing it from your configuration

-The `alicloud_vpn_gateway` resource allows you to manage `instance_charge_type = "Prepaid"` vpn gateway, but Terraform cannot destroy it.
+The `alicloud_vpn_gateway` resource allows you to manage  `payment_type = "Subscription"`  instance, but Terraform cannot destroy it.
-Deleting the subscription resource or removing it from your configuration
-will remove it from your state file and management, but will not destroy the VPN Gateway.
+Deleting the subscription resource or removing it from your configuration will remove it from your state file and management, but will not destroy the Instance.
-You can resume managing the subscription vpn gateway via the AlibabaCloud Console.
+You can resume managing the subscription instance via the AlibabaCloud Console.

 ## Argument Reference

 The following arguments are supported:
+* `auto_pay` - (Optional, Available since v1.160.0) Whether to pay automatically.
+Default value: `true`.
+Valid values:
+  - `false`: If automatic payment is not enabled, you need to go to the order center to complete the payment after the order is generated.
+  - `true`: Enable automatic payment, automatic payment order.
+* `auto_propagate` - (Optional) Whether to automatically propagate the BGP route to the VPC.
+Value:  true: Propagate automatically.  false: does not propagate automatically.
+* `bandwidth` - (Required, ForceNew) The Bandwidth specification of the VPN gateway.
+Unit: Mbps.
+If you want to create a public VPN gateway, the value is 5, 10, 20, 50, 100, 200, 500, or 1000.
+If you want to create a private VPN gateway, the value is 200 or 1000.

-* `name` - (Optional) The name of the VPN.
-Defaults to null.
+* `description` - (Optional) The description of the VPN gateway.
-* `vpc_id` - (Required, ForceNew) The VPN belongs the vpc_id, the field can't be changed.
+* `disaster_recovery_vswitch_id` - (Optional, ForceNew) The ID of the backup VSwitch to which the VPN gateway is attached.
+* `network_type` - (Optional, ForceNew) The network type of the VPN gateway.
+Value:  public (default): public VPN gateway. private: private network VPN gateway.
+* `payment_type` - (Optional, ForceNew, Computed) Type of payment.
+Value: Subscription: prepaid PayAsYouGo: Post-paid.
+* `resource_group_id` - (Optional, Computed) The ID of the resource group.
+* `ssl_connections` - (Optional, ForceNew) Maximum number of clients.
+* `tags` - (Optional, Map) The Tag of.
-* `instance_charge_type` - (Optional, ForceNew) The charge type for instance.
-If it is an international site account, the valid value is PostPaid, otherwise PrePaid.
+* `vswitch_id` - (Optional, ForceNew) The ID of the VSwitch to which the VPN gateway is attached.
-                                Default to PostPaid.
+* `vpc_id` - (Required, ForceNew) The ID of the VPC to which the VPN gateway belongs.
+* `vpn_gateway_name` - (Optional) The name of the VPN gateway.
+* `vpn_type` - (Optional, ForceNew) The VPN gateway type.
+Value:  Normal (default): Normal type.
+NationalStandard: National Secret type.
 * `period` - (Optional) The filed is only required while the InstanceChargeType is PrePaid.
 Valid values: [1-9, 12, 24, 36].
 Default to 1.
-* `bandwidth` - (Required, ForceNew) The value should be 10, 100, 200. if the user is postpaid, otherwise it can be 5, 10, 20, 50, 100, 200.
-                   It can't be changed by terraform.
 * `enable_ipsec` - (Optional) Enable or Disable IPSec VPN.
 At least one type of VPN should be enabled.
-* `enable_ssl`  - (Optional, ForceNew) Enable or Disable SSL VPN.
+* `enable_ssl` - (Optional) Enable or Disable SSL VPN.
 At least one type of VPN should be enabled.
-* `ssl_connections` - (Optional) The max connections of SSL VPN.
-Default to 5.
-The number of connections supported by each account is different.
-                        This field is ignored when enable_ssl is false.
-* `description` - (Optional) The description of the VPN instance.
-* `vswitch_id` - (Optional, ForceNew, Available in v1.56.0+) The VPN belongs the vswitch_id, the field can't be changed.
-* `tags` - (Optional, Available in v1.160.0+) The tags of VPN gateway.
-* `auto_pay` - (Optional, Available in v1.160.0+)  Whether to pay automatically.
-Default value: `true`.
-Valid values:
-    - `false`: If automatic payment is not enabled, you need to go to the order center to complete the payment after the order is generated.
-    - `true`: Enable automatic payment, automatic payment order.
-* `auto_propagate` - (Optional, Available in v1.184.0+) Specifies whether to automatically advertise BGP routes to the virtual private cloud (VPC).
-Valid values:
-    - `true`: Enable.
-    - `false`: Disable.
-* `network_type` - (Optional, ForceNew, Available in v1.193.0+) The network type of the VPN gateway.
-Value:
-    - public (default): Public VPN gateway.
-    - private: Private VPN gateway.

-  -> **NOTE:** Private VPN gateway can only be purchased by white list users, and the bandwidth only supports 200M or 1000M; In addition, SSL is not supported.
+The following arguments will be discarded.
+Please use new fields as soon as possible:
+* `instance_charge_type` - (Deprecated since v1.216.0).
+Field 'instance_charge_type' has been deprecated from provider version 1.216.0.
+New field 'payment_type' instead.
+* `name` - (Deprecated since v1.216.0).
+Field 'name' has been deprecated from provider version 1.216.0.
+New field 'vpn_gateway_name' instead.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the VPN instance id.
+* `id` - The ID of the resource supplied above.
+* `create_time` - The time when the VPN gateway was created.
+* `status` - The status of the resource.
 * `internet_ip` - The internet ip of the VPN.
-* `status` - The status of the VPN gateway.
 * `business_status` - The business status of the VPN gateway.

 ## Timeouts

--> **NOTE:** Available in 1.160.0+.

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions: